Product Design Control (Postgraduate Diploma, L9, 60 ECTS)

 Mechanical & Automobile Engineering

 The majority of companies today operate in changeable industries adapting to customer needs, promoting innovation, regulatory requirements and staying competitive.
-Due to these challenges products, today are continually changing e.g. make it lighter, smaller, faster, smarter.
+Due to these challenges, products today are continually changing e.g. make it lighter, smaller, faster, smarter.
 This has increased the demand for people working in product development such as engineers (mechanical, reliability, human factors, software), product/project managers, quality, risk management and regulatory compliance leaders.
-The aim of the Level 9 Graduate Diploma in Product Design Control Management is to equip learners with competence to learn the primary concepts of product design control as well as the necessary things needed in order to be successful in product development in a regulated environment.
+The aim of the Level 9 Postgraduate Diploma in Product Design Control Management is to equip learners with competence to learn the primary concepts of product design control as well as the necessary things needed in order to be successful in product development in a regulated environment.
 Particular focus on intended use, user needs, design input, design verification, design validation and design transfer.
 Learners will have the knowledge and skills to be able to manage and contribute to each stage of the design, development planning, identifying design inputs, developing design outputs, verifying that design outputs meet design inputs, validating the design output meets the user needs, review and approving design changes, participating in design reviews, writing and approving design verification/validation plans, protocols and reports and finally transferring the design to production, maintain the product while meeting quality and regulatory standards.
 While also understanding the importance and role of Risk Management through each stage of the design development process.
 The programme will develop the learners' skills to address and prepare for the ever-changing environment of Product Design Control in sectors such as Medical Device, Pharmaceutical, Automation, Automotive, Food and Drink.

 Critical thinking, problem-solving, decision-making, professionalism, and management techniques will be key areas covered by the programme.